jfspps/howtos/ProgrammingC++/3_MFCApplications.md

 }
 ```

+### Enclosing and Bounding rectangles

+In order to identify the vicinity of an element (a shape), the concept of
+ _enclosing rectangles_ is devised.
+For the Sketcher project, an enclosing
+ rectangle defines the rectangle the element occupies assuming the pen width
+ is 1 pixel.
+Naturally, the pen width will not always be 1 pixel and in such
+ cases the enclosing rectangle will need to accommodate the shape pen
+ width - this is what the _bounding rectangle_ is for.
+The bounding rectangle
+ is a pen width larger (on all sides) than the enclosing rectangle.

+Both enclosing and bounding rectangles are managed by the MFC class `CRect`.
+The act of inflating the enclosing rectangle is handled by `CRect::InflateRect()`.
+This method assumes the mapping mode `MM_TEXT` is in place.
+Calling `CRect::NormalizeRect()`
+before inflating it ensures that the rectangle is normalised, i.e. the the left
+coord of the rectangle is _less_ than the right coord, and the top coord is _less_
+than the bottom coord.

 ### Defining Brushes and Pens

 One can define a _pen_ (which defines colour and width) by instantiating `CPen`.
 The unit of width is mapping mode dependent.